Skip to main content

 Pronouns: She/Her

-Amelia is a seasoned health communications professional with nearly 20 years of experience in health communication program planning, implementation and evaluation.
+Amelia is a seasoned health communications professional with 20 years of experience in health communication program planning, implementation, and evaluation.

-At NORC, she leads the organization’s Digital Strategy & Outreach Program Area, where she designs and implements strategies that leverage the power of digital media to influence behavior.
-In this role, Amelia develops new digital and mobile data collection methodologies and communication solutions.
+At NORC, she leads the organization's Center for Health Communication Science and Digital Strategy and Outreach Program Area.
+In these roles, she designs and implements strategies that leverage the science of communication to influence behavior.

-She is the author of the book, Influencing Health: A Comprehensive Guide to Working with Social Media Influencers, and her new book, Communicating Through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future, is slated to be released in 2023.
+She is the author of two books, Influencing Health: A Comprehensive Guide to Working with Social Media Influencers, and Communicating through a Pandemic: A Chronicle of Experiences, Lessons Learned, and a Vision for the Future.

 Education